bucknercd/circle/README.txt

     $ sudo apt-get install pip

-3. Next you will need to install pygame for the gui.
+3. Next you will need to install pygame for the gui ( for the display of the circles ).

     $ sudo pip install pygame